Chapter 10

 "[6] Blessed are those who hunger and thirst for righteousness, for they will be filled."

-The righteousness that we are to hunger and thirst for is the righteousness that comes from God.
+On the other hand since we are mere mortals, the righteousness we are to hunger and thirst for is the righteousness that comes from God.
 For us to truly see and understand this, we must first come to accept that in God's eyes our righteousness, that is the self righteousness we try to create or manufacture in our own strength, is like a filthy rag.
 To see this let us read from,

 Isaiah 64:6